 Don't assume the Reunion Committee contacted everyone in the class.
 If you've kept in touch with classmates, take a few minutes to send their names and addresses to the Reunion Committee and thank them for taking care of the details.

 Don't pretend to remember someone.
 It is completely okay to not remember people.
 And remember many will not remember you.

-- Don't be embarrassed by divorce.
+Don't be embarrassed by divorce.
 With the rate of divorce being an astounding 50%, many people won't even think twice about it.

-- Don't worry too much - Once you get there and start seeing old friends, catching up, sharing pictures and swapping email addresses, you'll find that your preoccupation with looks will start to disappear.
+Don't worry too much - Once you get there and start seeing old friends, catching up, sharing pictures and swapping email addresses, you'll find that your preoccupation with looks will start to disappear.

-- Don't spend all your time catching up with those you've already know, reach out to those you haven't seen in years.
+Don't spend all your time catching up with those you've already know, reach out to those you haven't seen in years.